Ultra-Fast Language Generation via Discrete Diffusion Divergence Instruct: Experiments

 \subsection{Experimental Result and Analysis}

-We present the empirical results of our proposed \method.
-The results show that \method not only achieves state-of-the-art performance in sample quality, particularly in the few-step generation regime, but also offers substantial improvements in training and inference efficiency.
+This section shows that \method not only achieves state-of-the-art performance in sample quality, particularly in the few-step generation regime, but also offers substantial improvements in training and inference efficiency.

 \textbf{Generation results. } We evaluate generative quality by sampling text from the distilled student from $8$ to $128$ NFEs and measuring GPT-2 Large generative PPL and average sequence entropy.
 Figure~\ref{fig:ppl_sampling} shows that \method consistently outperforms all baselines in PPL across all sampling steps.
 Notably, with only \textbf{16} NFEs, our model's PPL already surpasses that of the 1024-step teacher model.
-At 1024 NFEs, \method achieves a final PPL of 15.62, a reduction of over 24\% compared to the strongest baseline.
-These performance gains are achieved with a negligible loss in diversity; the generative entropy from 8 to 128 NFEs is {5.17, 5.22, 5.20, 5.18, and 5.17}, respectively (e.g., 1024-step teacher model is 5.22), indicating sample diversity is well-preserved.
+At 1024 NFEs, \method achieves a final PPL of 15.62, a reduction of over $24\%$ compared to the strongest baseline.
+These performance gains are achieved with a negligible loss in diversity; the generative entropy from 8 to 128 NFEs is {5.17, 5.21, 5.18, 5.15, and 5.15}, respectively (e.g., 1024-step teacher model is 5.22), indicating sample diversity is well-preserved.

+We further assess sample fidelity and diversity using MAUVE \citep{pillutla2021mauve} and Self-BLEU \citep{papineni2002bleu,montahaei2019jointly}.
+In appendix~\ref{app:additional_metrics}, \method achieves superior distribution matching (higher MAUVE) and reduced mode collapse (lower Self-BLEU) compared to SDTT and DUO, confirming the improvement comes without compromising generative diversity.

 \textbf{Efficiency-performance tradeoff. } \method offers substantial computational advantages in both training and inference.
 Our single-round distillation framework completes training in around one H100 GPU hour, in contrast to the $20$+ GPU hours required by multi-round methods~\citep{sahoo2024simple,deschenaux2025sdtt}.
-During inference, RGAS provides a superior perplexity-latency trade-off.
-As shown in Figure \ref{fig:ppl_latency}, it achieves a PPL of $23.54$ at a latency of $1.31$ s/sequence ($32$ NFEs), whereas AS only reaches a PPL of $44.54$ ($0.71$ s/sequence, $32$ NFEs).
+During inference, \method demonstrates a superior throughput-latency profile.
+Under a standardized benchmark on a single H100 GPU, it achieves $2366$ tokens/sec, representing a $\mathbf{13.2\times}$ speedup over an AR model of the same size at matched perplexity.
+We provide detailed benchmarks and setup configurations in Appendix~\ref{appendix:latency}.

 \textbf{Zero-shot likelihood. } Distilling a model for few-step generations can risk degrading its core language understanding and causing mode collapse.
 We assess this trade-off by evaluating zero-shot PPL on seven out-of-domain corpora (PTB, WikiText, LM1B, LAMBADA, AG News, PubMed, and ArXiv), with results presented in Table~\ref{table:zeroshot:ppl}.
 The evaluation shows that \method strikes an effective balance.
 It consistently improves upon the DUO distilled baseline, validating our superior distillation process.
 Crucially, while it trails some of the full, undistilled models as expected, it maintains a highly competitive level of performance.
 These results confirm that \method achieves its goal of sampling efficiency while preserving robust zero-shot generalization.